uabrc/uabrc.github.io/docs/resources/publications.md

 ## Detailed Hardware Information

-For more detailed information on compute hardware please see:
+For more detailed information on compute hardware please see: [Detailed Hardware Information](../cheaha/hardware.md#detailed-hardware-information)
-`Hardware <hardware>`.